ndrewtl/airspace-jekyll/_posts/2017-04-25-etiquette.md

 ```

 #### 2.5 Indentation
-If a function definition runs over multiple lines, indent the second line to where the definition starts - you can check out the indentation in the `ggplot2` code above - when you click `Enter` after the `+` sign, the new line automatically gets indented.
+If a command runs over multiple lines, indent the second line to where the definition starts - you can check out the indentation in the `ggplot2` code above - when you click `Enter` after the `+` sign, the new line automatically gets indented.

 Here is a before and after of a `ggplot2` figure code: